Listen on soundcloud for recordings of previous performances https://soundcloud.com/roch-van-tiddens/

 Peter Klausz put Bat-Eared Fox to film and it was premiered at the Vortex Festival de Cine Experimental in Mexico.
 The film was screened again at the Video Art Forum in Saudi-Arabia and has been selected to take part in the following festivals in 2020: Over The Real Videoart Festival in Italy, ALC Videoart Festival in Spain, and III Muestra de Video Arte Faenza in Colombia and Cuba.

 At the end of 2019, Roché composed Dumelang for the Haags Toonkunstkoor under Patrick van der Linden and live electronics.
 The work connects the rhythms and melodies discovered from recordings from the South African bushveld with the choir.
 The choir sings all the greetings from the 11 official languages from South Africa.
 The performance includes surround sound speakers where the audience will experience the acoustic sound of the choir mixed with live electronic transformations.
 Dumelang was scheduled to premiere at the Zuiderstrand Theatre on the 5th of May, 2020, as part of the Liberation Day festivities in The Hague.
 Due to COVID-19, the performance has been postponed to the 20th of November 2020 at the H. Antonius Abtkerk, The Hague.

-Roché has a fascination for nature and the sounds that occur in the African ‘bushveld’. he enjoys making field recordings for musical inspiration using spectral analysis as a composition technique.
+Roché has a fascination for nature and the sounds that occur in the African ‘bushveld’ and his work stems from a close interaction with sound environments.